Now accepting applications at more than 280 locations

-The TSA Pre✓™ application program is a DHS Trusted Traveler program that will begin taking applications Wednesday, December 4, 2013.
-This program allows pre-approved, low-risk travelers the opportunity to apply for expedited screening at participating U.S. airport checkpoints for domestic and international travel.
+The TSA Pre✓™ application program is a DHS Trusted Traveler program.
+TSA began accepting taking TSA Pre✓™ applications on Wednesday, Dec.
+4, 2013.
+TSA Pre✓™ allows pre-approved, low-risk travelers the opportunity to apply for expedited screening at participating U.S. airport checkpoints for domestic and international travel.

 How it works

-- Applicants must be a U.S. citizen, U.S. national or Lawful Permanent Resident (LPR) and cannot have been convicted of certain crimes.
+- An applicant must be a U.S. citizen, U.S. national or Lawful Permanent Resident (LPR) and cannot have been convicted of certain crimes.
 If an applicant has a record of any of the crimes identified in the eligibility requirements, they may choose not to apply, as the application fee is nonrefundable.

-- Interested applicants must visit an application center to provide biographic information (name, date of birth and address.
+- Interested applicants must visit an enrollment center to provide biographic information that includes name, date of birth and address.
 An applicant will be fingerprinted and will be required to provide valid required identity and citizenship/immigration documentation.
-Applicants also have the option to pre-enroll online to provide basic information and make an appointment before visiting an enrollment center.
+An applicant also has the option to pre-enroll online to provide basic information and make an appointment before visiting an enrollment center.
 There is a nonrefundable application processing fee of $85.00.

 - After completing enrollment, successful applicants will receive a Known Traveler Number (KTN) via U.S. mail approximately 2-3 weeks following the visit to the application center.
 An applicant also may check status online by visiting https://universalenroll.dhs.gov/ and clicking on “Service Status.”
 The Known Traveler Number is valid for five years.